-FOLLOW-UP — Follow-up should be arranged within 24 hours for those children with FWS who have received parenteral antibiotics.
-Patients who are not treated with antibiotics should be instructed to seek medical attention within 48 hours if they have persistent fever.
+FOLLOW-UP — Follow-up should be arranged within 24 hours for those incompletely immunized children with fever without a source (FWS) who have received parenteral antibiotics.
+All patients who are not treated with antibiotics should be instructed to seek medical attention within 48 hours if they have persistent fever.

 Careful instructions should be given to caretakers to return immediately if fever becomes higher, the patient looks sicker, or local symptoms or signs develop (eg, cough, diarrhea, cellulitis).

 Positive blood cultures — An organism may not be identified definitively for 24 to 48 hours after the blood culture becomes positive, making management decisions difficult.
 The clinical appearance of the child and the Gram stain of the organism can be useful in deciding whether or not the child should be admitted to the hospital.
 Consultation with the microbiology laboratory personnel and/or an infectious disease consultant may be helpful in narrowing the list of potential organisms and the likelihood that the findings represent a pathogen.
 Patients with a positive culture that is felt to be a pathogen should be reevaluated and managed according to appearance, persistence of fever, and specific isolate (algorithm 2).

 The main goal is to identify and avoid progression to serious bacterial infection, especially meningitis: